mikalai-hryb/notes/english.md

 The variables you have used so far have all been single values.

 A likely place to use list variables is

+ consider which resource arguments to expose to module end users as input variables.